 Along with Bisha Fishing Port, some of the best places to visit in Taiwan and Keelung are Chung Cheng Park, Keelung Cultural Center, the National Museum of Marine Science and Technology, and Heping Island, Park.

 There are different historical landmarks across the city, including Uhrshawan Battery, Pengjia Lighthouse, and Dawulun Fort.
-During the Mid-Summer Ghost Festival, the city remains crowded every year, since 1851.
+During the Mid-Summer Ghost festival, the city remains crowded every year since 1851.

 Yushan National Park

-You will get Taiwan to guide along the park so you can get a close encounter with the flourishing species of flora and fauna.
+You will get Taiwan to guide you along the park so you can get a close encounter with the flourishing species of flora and fauna.
 Some of the most popular animals are deer, sambar, black beers, and Taiwan macaque, along with other reptiles, mammals, and birds.
 The Yushan trail attracts visitors with stunning views of greens.

 Chiayi is a settlement city to some of the earliest known Zhangzhou leaders.
 Visitors can witness a lot of well-preserved artifacts in the Yimin Temple and its rich history.

 If you are an outdoor lover, you can have a great time in Lantan Holland Lake, Chiayi Botanical Garden, or Chiayi Park.
-The Alishan Railway can take you through scenic attractions on the forest.
+The Alishan Railway can take you through scenic attractions in the forest.

 There are several galleries and museums here, such as the Municipal Museum, Culture Center, or the Historical Archives, filled with beautiful exhibits to enjoy.
-Do not miss the Wenhua Road Night Market where you can sample local dishes and know the residents.
+Do not miss the Wenhua Road Night Market, where you can sample local dishes and know the residents.

-Kinmen County, popularly known as Quemoy, is a small island located off the coast of Taiwan and it is highly reputed as one of the best places to stay in Taiwan.
+Kinmen County, popularly known as Quemoy, is a small island located off the coast of Taiwan, and it is highly reputed as one of the best places to stay in Taiwan.

 It was once the fierce battleground of the war fought between the Communists and the Nationalist forces in 1949.
 These days, it is a well-known tourist attraction and often known as the ‘park in the sea’ because of lush greens and vivid flowers on the island.

-In Kinmen County, visitors can buy some of the souvenirs that island is famed for, including ceramic and porcelain products, and knives designed with old mortar shells.
+In Kinmen County, visitors can buy some of the souvenirs that the island is famed for, including ceramic and porcelain products, and knives designed with old mortar shells.